DSHIVAAY-23/Z-RWA-Monorepo/README.md

 3. **Multi-Chain Native**: Single ZK circuit, multiple chain deployments
 4. **Institutional Grade**: Bank-ready security and compliance

+> [!IMPORTANT]
+> **Trust Model Transparency**: This is an Alpha prototype (v0.5) with honest-prover assumptions.
+See our [Trust Model & Technical Roadmap](./TRUST_MODEL.md) for current limitations and the path to trustless verification via zkTLS and TEEs.

 ---

 ## 🚀 Quick Start